Vizuri/docker-exercises/14/README.md

     docker inspect testthing

-Did you get the output that your expected?
+Did you get the output that you expected?
 Which resource did you get the output for?

 How can you get the metadata for exactly what you want?